vi/execfuse/README.md

 * `examples/xmp` - try to be fusexmp_fh
 * `examples/hello` - very simple demo filesystem
 * `examples/video_frames` - extract frames from video as `*.ppm` files and enumerate keyframes (using ffmpeg)

+# Buildroot instructions

+Execfuse is very useful on embedded tiny linuxsystems (which might have few a [shell]scripting languages instead of a fullblown c-compiler).

+1. put this repo into the 'packages`-folder (see buildroot manual)
+2. update the `EXECFUSE_SITE`-path accordingly.